Noto Kokubun-ji

 The Noto Kokubun-ji (能登国分寺) was a Buddhist temple located in what is now the city of Nanao, Ishikawa, Japan.
-It was one of the provincial temples per the system established by Emperor Shōmu during the Nara period (710 – 794) for the purpose of promoting Buddhism as the national religion of Japan and standardising Yamato rule over the provinces.
+It was one of the provincial temples per the system established by Emperor Shōmu during the Nara period (710 – 794) for the purpose of promoting Buddhism as the national religion of Japan and standardising imperial rule over the provinces.
 The temple no longer exists, but the temple grounds were designated as a National Historic Site in 1974.

 Overview

 The Shoku Nihongi records that in 741 AD, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a state-subsidized monastery and nunnery be established in every province for the promotion of Buddhism and to enhance political unification per the new ritsuryō system.
 These were the kokubunji (国分寺).
 The temples were constructed per a more-or-less standardized template, and were each to be staffed by twenty clerics who would pray for the state's protection.
 The associated provincial nunneries (kokubunniji) were on a smaller scale, each housing ten nuns to pray for the atonement of sins.
 This system declined when the capital was moved from Nara to Kyoto in 794 AD.